Overpriced Smart Cities vs. the Death of the Office

-To get some feedback on this and other apparent contradictions, our Commercial Manager of Crown Workspace, Chris Lansbury, spoke to IDG Connect and answered the following questions:
+To get some feedback on this and other apparent contradictions Crown Workspace spoke to IDG Connect and answered the following questions:

 Most people agree that homeworking will be on the rise over the next decade.
 This should reduce commuter congestion and mean fewer people have to live in overcrowded, overpriced cities for work purposes.
 Yet more people are moving to urban centres and services appear to be getting centralised.
 How does this square?

 It’s not so much homeworking that is the issue – it is flexible or smart working.
 The new generation of talent expects it; they see the old days of arriving in an office at 9am and leaving at 5pm as something which is dated.
 What they want is an office which allows them to work from home or on the road when necessary.